SharePoint and AllyMatter solve different problems. Here’s how to decide which one your team actually needs.

 Setup and adoption: where the reality sets in

-Take a scenario most IT managers recognize: a 150-person scale-up deploys SharePoint for internal documentation.
-Eight months later, the library has grown to hundreds of files across multiple site collections, nobody agrees on the folder structure, HR is still distributing policy updates by email because the SharePoint permissions are too confusing to manage, and the IT admin is fielding four or five access requests a week.
-The platform is technically deployed.
+Permissions troubleshooting alone is one of the most common IT support requests in SharePoint environments.
+When employees cannot find what they need or keep hitting access errors, they go back to asking colleagues directly, which defeats the purpose.
+A familiar scenario: a 150-person scale-up deploys SharePoint, and eight months later the library has hundreds of files across multiple site collections, nobody agrees on the folder structure, HR still emails policy updates because the permissions are too confusing to manage, and IT fields four or five access requests a week.
+Technically deployed.
 Nobody would call it working.

 Who should choose AllyMatter